cogdog/ds106bank/README.md

 ### Setting up WP-PostRatings for Popularity Ratings
 Install the [WP-PostRatings plugin](http://wordpress.org/plugins/wp-postratings/) to activate the user thing popularity rating feature.
 Not installing the plugin (or de-activating it) removes the feature from the site. the purpose here is to allow visitors to rate Things, and provide sorting of things based on said ratings.

-A few settings for the plugin are necessary.
+A few settings for the plugin are necessary (found in the new Ratings option in the Admin Sidebar).

  ![](wp-content/themes/ds106banker/images/ratings-options.jpg)